esripdx/mapattack-server/README.md

 ## Geotrigger API Usage

-Documenting the usage of tags in the Geotrigger API.
+Documenting the usage of the Geotrigger API.

 ### Board Triggers